msakai/resume/resume.md

 Engineer (Apr 2007 to June 2015) and Research Scientist (July 2015 to April 2017):

-I worked as a researcher for System Engineering Laboratory, Toshiba Research and Development Center.
+I worked as a researcher for the System Engineering Laboratory, Toshiba Research and Development Center.
 I have worked in software dependability team to develop technology based on formal methods, program analysis, and automatic test-case generation to achieve more dependable systems.
-I have also worked in cities infrastructure solutions team and developed a recommendation system that recommends brick-and-mortar shops/goods on smart-phone for regional promotion.
+I have also worked in cities infrastructure solutions team and developed a recommendation system that recommends brick-and-mortar shops/goods on smartphones for regional promotion.

 * Economic load dispatch (2015-2016):